3052/google/acquire/Google-Services-Framework-21.md

 https://rr3---sn-q4flrnsd.gvt1.com/play-apps-download-default/download/by-id

 Press `O` to enter options.
 Move to `block_list` and press Enter.
 Then press `a` to add a new entry.
-Press Esc when finished, then `q`.
+Press Esc when finished, then `q`. need this:

 ~~~
-/~u fdfe.acquire/444
-/~u play-apps-download-default.download.by-id/444
+/fdfe/uploadDeviceConfig
 ~~~

 https://docs.mitmproxy.org/stable/overview-features#blocklist